kunif/EscPosUtils/README.md

 - The Thai character conversion processing dictionary only created the framework and does not reflect the actual character code.
 - Some processing may be incorrect due to ambiguity, lack, mistakes, etc. in the specification information available on the Web.
 - API, functions, configuration, etc. are subject to change.
-- For example, the function to assemble ESC/POS commands and the simulation function of printers and linedisplay devices.
+- For example, the simulation function of printers and linedisplay devices.
 - Alternatively, existing functions may change the targets and parameters to be incorporated.